Logarithmic Voronoi polytopes for discrete linear models: On the boundary

 \comm{

 }

 \end{example}

 \begin{example}[Moduli spaces] The moduli space $\M_{g,m}$ is the space of genus $g$ curves with $m$ marked points.
 The moduli space $\M_{0,m}$ is the space of $m$ marked points in $\PP^1$ and can be viewed as a linear statistical model of dimension $m-3$ inside the simplex $\Delta_{n-1}$, where $n=m(m-3)/2$.
 The connection between particle physics and algebraic statistics via moduli spaces has been studied in \cite{modulispaces}.
 The model $\M_{0,6}$ is a 3-dimensional linear model (a tetrahedron) inside the 8-dimensional simplex.
+It is parametrized by

 Logarithmic Voronoi polytopes at the interior points on this model are 5-dimensional with the $f$-vectors $(7,19,26,19,7)$.

-The affine space defining this model does not intersect the simplex transversally; furthermore, none of the four vertices lie on the interior of a $5$-dimensional face of $\M_{0,6}$.
-Two of the vertices lie on 4-dimensional faces of $\M_{0,6}$ and the other two vertices lie on 2-dimensional faces of $\M_{0,6}$.
+The affine space defining this model does not intersect the simplex transversally; furthermore, none of the four vertices lie on the interior of a $5$-dimensional face of $\Delta_{8}$.
+Two of the vertices lie on 4-dimensional faces of $\Delta_8$ and the other two vertices lie on 2-dimensional faces of $\Delta_8$.
 The logarithmic Voronoi polytopes at these vertices degenerate into 4-dimensional and 2-dimensional polytopes, respectively.
-These polytopes are the entire faces of $\M_{0,6}$ that contain the corresponding vertices in their relative interior. \end{example}
+These polytopes are the entire faces of $\Delta_8$ that contain the corresponding vertices in their relative interior. \end{example}